kavonrtep/TideCluster/README.md

-TideCluster is a software tool designed to identify tandem repeats in genome assemblies by utilizing Tidehunter to detect tandem repeats clustering these repeats based on similarity using mmseqs2 and NCBI BLAST.
+TideCluster is a software tool designed to identify tandem repeats in genome assemblies by utilizing [TideHunter](https://github.com/Xinglab/TideHunter) to detect tandem repeats clustering these repeats based on similarity using mmseqs2 and NCBI BLAST.
 The software runs in four steps as
 outlined below: